 Many young adults, however, will choose their career path on the basis of the prestige they believe it entails – only to realise in mid-life that they’re in the wrong profession.

 Others will overidentify with their work, often without realising how strong this identification is – until, for whatever reason, they have to stop working, and suddenly they no longer know who they are or what to do with themselves.

 This overattachment can be caused by an obsessive, anxious nature and deep-rooted insecurity, where the person needs their role, title and/or material possessions to give them a sense of self-worth and can even become aggressive if their status is challenged in any way.

 While these might sound like extreme cases, each one of us will identify with one or more external factors to some extent or another.

 In the age of social media, many young and not-so-young people seem to identify with their internet persona: often a contrived presentation of the self.

-Talking to a good coach or therapist can help you let go of unhealthy attachment to any identity and reconnect with a more authentic self.
-It can also help you free yourself from the shackles of internalised homophobia, racism, misogyny and general toxic shame that so often prevent us from fulfilling our potential.
+Talking to a good coach or therapist can help you let go of overattachment to any identity and reconnect with a more authentic self.
+With the help of the right person, you can free yourself from the shackles of internalised homophobia, racism, misogyny and general toxic shame that so often prevent us from fulfilling our potential.